sharmabhavik/sharmabhavik/README.md

+“A data scientist is someone who is better at statistics than any software engineer and better at software engineering than any statistician”

 ## Hi there 👋

 I'm **Bhavik Sharma** — a passionate Data Science & AI enthusiast who loves solving real-world problems with machine learning and deep learning.
 I'm always exploring new AI tools, building cool projects, and learning cutting-edge technologies.